kasthack-labs/kasthack.tinkoffReader/README.md

 ```
 kasthack.TinkoffReader:
-  Reads tinkoff XLSX broker report and converts it into a machine-readble json file.
+  Reads tinkoff XLSX broker report and converts it to a machine-readble json file or a usable XLSX.
+   Check out https://github.com/kasthack-labs/kasthack.tinkoffReader for more info and updates.

 Usage:
   kasthack.TinkoffReader [options]